 Leases under which the Company assumes

-substantially all the risk and rewards of ownership
+substantially all the risk and rewards of

-of the asset are classified as finance leases.
+ownership of the asset are classified as

-Such leased asset acquired are capitalised at
+finance leases.
+Such leased asset acquired are

-minimum lease rental payments at the inception
+value of the minimum lease rental payments at

-of the lease, whichever is lower.
+the inception of the lease, whichever is lower.

 p.
 Taxation